MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Crystal invariances

 whereas if conditions~\ref{eq:ebtk},~\ref{eq:eftk} hold, then the conditional backward process is equivariant:

 and the training objective is invariant:

-The same remains true for score-matching objective if in addition to the condition \ref{eq:eftk} the following conditions are also satisfied: \ref{eq:es} -- equivariance of the score-estimator $s_\theta(x_t,t)$, \ref{eq:de} -- distributivity of the transformations $g$ from the group \( \mathbb{G} \), \ref{eq:el2} -- invariance of $l_2$-norm:
+The same remains true for score-matching objective if in addition to the condition \ref{eq:eftk} the following conditions are also satisfied for $\forall x, y$ -- from tangent space: \ref{eq:es} -- equivariance of the score-estimator $s_\theta(x_t,t)$, \ref{eq:de} -- distributivity of the transformations $g$ from the group \( \mathbb{G} \), \ref{eq:el2} -- invariance of $l_2$-norm:

 Then the score-matching objective is invariant with respect to the symmetry group \( \mathbb{G} \):

 The definition of the diffusion model in terms of the score function allows for the formulation of various backward transition kernels, denoted as $K_\theta$: